JohnAZoidberg/SensorWrangler/README.md

 - Distribution chart
   - Shows the distribution between left and right values
   - Measurement value is of range 0 - 100, which signifies percentage of "right"

+### Customizable grid
+The charts are displayed in a grid, which is 2x2 in size, by default.
+The number of rows and columns can be changed in the Settings window but it will only change when saving the configuration and restarting the program.